DEMBresearch/DEMBresearch.github.io/src/pages/en/cluster.md

 td { font-size: 1rem }
 </style>

-Currently, the DEMB cluster is composed of 4 nodes:
+Currently, the DEMB cluster is composed of 5 nodes:

 * 3 compute nodes named HPC[1-3]
+* 1 compute node named GPU1
 * 1 storage node
 The specification of each node can be found in the ()[Available resources] section